 The ferry that runs from Luwuk to Salakan

 It's tiny and hard, and in a very packed, airless and claustrophobic low room.
 I wrap my backpack around my arm, and fall asleep holding it.
-I wake around midnight as the boat docks at Salakan, my back still wrapped in my arms.
+I wake around midnight as the boat docks at Salakan, my backpack still wrapped in my arms.

 I wake at 8am.
 I go down to the docks, where I am told the boat goes at 4pm.